sweng-epfl/public/exercises/scrum/answers.md

 // All the steps are: System Requirements, Software Requirements, Analysis, Program Design, Coding, Testing, Operations

-21. What would be a case of using waterfall development?
+21. What would be a good use case for Waterfall development?
 - [x] The product is mission-critical and requires a high level of specification before any coding.
 - [ ] The team doesn't know what to implement, so they work on requirements until they understand what the product they want to build.
 - [ ] An app for a class
 - [ ] Your hobby project

-// in the case of a critical system, for example, a car’s anti-lock braking system (ABS), you might consider a waterfall process to analyze the requirements and define the behavior of the system before starting to code and release potentially faulty software
+// in the case of a critical system, for example, a car’s anti-lock braking system (ABS), you might consider a Waterfall process to analyze the requirements and define the behavior of the system before starting to code and release potentially faulty software

-22. Which software development process can be described as the exact opposite of waterfall?
-- [x] Prototyping
-- [ ] Scrum
-- [ ] Spiral
-- [ ] Incremental

-// Prototyping is the most extreme case of unstructured process.
-Its main points are to prototype and show to the customers what the system would look like without any of the steps preceding "Coding"

-23. Which software development process is a sequence of "mini-waterfalls"?
+22. Which software development process is a sequence of "mini-Waterfalls"?
 - [ ] Prototyping
 - [ ] Scrum
 - [ ] Spiral
-- [x] Incremental
+- [x] Incremental Waterfall

+## Supplemental questions

+These were not directly covered in the lecture, but try to use web search to answer them.

-24. What are the weaknesses of the incremental software development process?
+23. What are the weaknesses of the incremental software development process?
 - [x] The design of the interfaces between components is tricky
 - [x] Customers might receive the most important functionality only at the end of the development
 - [x] There is no global overview of the project
 - [x] Planning and design of only a part of the system are hard without planning the entire system

+24. Which software development process can be described as the exact opposite of Waterfall?
+- [x] Prototyping
+- [ ] Scrum
+- [ ] Spiral
+- [ ] Incremental